AVSystem/developer-zone/docs/Cloud_integrations/Device_Integration_Center/integrations/slack.md

 ## Create webhook

-!!!
-Info

-    For detailed instructions on how to create webhooks, see the [Webhook](../webhooks.md) and [Overview](../overview.md) chapters.

 1. From the previous step, paste `Webhook URL` as url.
 2. Set the Authorization to `No authorization`, as Slack treats the URL as a token itself.
 3. As body template, set e.g: